 The types of materials and resistance elements used in flexible heaters can create size limitations in how large the heater can be, as well as the thinness of the flex heater.
 These size limitations are extremely important to manufacturers who may need smaller heaters for semiconductor wafer processing, large heaters for thick food and drum tanks, or thin flex heaters that will be located between moving components that could cause abrasion.

-Silicon and Kapton® heater sizes will be based on the type of resistance element that is used.
-For silicon heaters using etched foil elements and for all Kapton® heaters, they can have a maximum size of 10" x 70".
+Silicone and Kapton® heater sizes will be based on the type of resistance element that is used.
+For silicone heaters using etched foil elements and for all Kapton® heaters, they can have a maximum size of 10" x 70".
 They cannot be made into a larger size.

-If the silicon heater has a wire wound element, the size can be increased up to 36" x 144".
-If the application needs medium to large heaters, silicon rubber heaters are typically used.
+If the silicone heater has a wire wound element, the size can be increased up to 36" x 144".
+If the application needs medium to large heaters, silicone rubber heaters are typically used.

 Many applications must have a set temperature to avoid malfunctions in products or electronics.
 Temperature limitations are also commonly found in the food industry.
 Cooked food that is being kept warm with flexible heaters cannot go below a certain temperature before being served or the food can become unsafe to eat.
 Also, certain foods and beverages may need to be warmed to a temperature so it can be properly dispensed through machines.